Many of us are drawn to the color black, probably because of the mystery it emanates or its boldness that easily appeals to us.

 Floral Spray

-Floral spray is one way of instantly changing the color of a flower.
+Floral spray is one way of instantly changing the rose color.
 Aside from black, floral sprays also come in metallic colors of silver and gold and are applied using airbrushes.
 Most spray paints tend to be heavy but floral sprays are moderate in concentration and will not harm the delicate flowers.

 Dip Dye